 Video of the Day

 Wild chinchilla life expectancy

 In the wild, chinchillas inhabit the South American Andes Mountains, at elevations between 9,800 and 13,000 feet.
 They live in savannas and mountain shrub areas, coming out at night from their dens in rock crevices to consume various types of vegetation.
-In the wild, a chinchilla's life span ranges between 8 and 10 years.
-Relatively few chinchillas remain in their native habitat, since trappers prized their dense, luxurious fur.
+In the wild, a chinchilla's life span ranges between eight and 10 years.
+Relatively few chinchillas remain in their native habitat since trappers prized their dense, luxurious fur.
 These relatively small rodents were almost rendered extinct.

 Feed your pet commercial chinchilla feed, and make sure there's always plenty of fresh, clean water available.
-He should always have access to grass hay, to keep his gut moving efficiently and to wear down his constantly growing teeth.
+He should always have access to grass hay, to keep his gut moving efficiently.
+He'll need something to chew on to wear down his constantly growing teeth.
 You can give him pieces of nontoxic wood or pumice stones for extra gnawing.
 Avoid giving him treats, as they do more harm than good for these little creatures.

 Because chinchillas are related to guinea pigs, most of the medications used for guinea pigs are appropriate for them, at approximately the same dose.
-Common diseases in chinchillas include intestinal and respiratory infections and slobbers -- the latter resulting from dental problems.
+Common diseases in chinchillas include intestinal and respiratory infections and slobbers—the latter resulting from dental problems.
 Take your pet to the vet at the earliest sign of illness.